redbrick/docs/docs/aperture/icecast.md

 ### Saving your stream

-Your stream will be saved automatically onto the computer with Butt on it.
-It will be saved in the `recordings` folder on the desktop with the date and time of the recording, and the format `.mp3`.
-Take this file with you if you want to keep it for later, it will not be kept on the stream computer for long!
+Your stream will be saved automatically onto the desktop into a folder called `Recordings 2022`, with the date and time of the recording, and the format `.mp3`.
+Take this file with you if you want to keep it for later, it will not be kept on the desktop for long!

+### Further Information

+If you have any questions, please ask a [redbrick sysadmin](../../contact).